 A guiding aim of my research is to demonstrate how philosophical positions bear on the justification of public policies and law.
 I have participated in policy development for NGOs and government, and in public inquiries including in 2012 as an invited witness at the Leveson Inquiry (www.levesoninquiry.org.uk/wp-content/uploads/2012/07/Witness-Statement-of-Dr-Rowan-Cruft.pdf) and as co-author of a submission to the Commission on a Bill of Rights for the UK.

-In 2016-17, I held a British Academy mid-career research fellow.
-I am writing a book, contracted to Oxford University Press, on human rights, ownership and the individual.
-This book examines the distinction between rights grounded primarily by what they do for the right-holder (e.g. our 'basic' human rights) and those grounded by what they do for the wider community independently of their benefits to the right-holder (e.g. most property rights and other useful created systems of rights).
+In 2016-17, I held a British Academy mid-career research fellowship, during which I wrote a book manuscript, Human Rights, Ownership, and the Individual (contracted to OUP).
+The book examines the distinction between rights grounded primarily by what they do for the right-holder (e.g. our 'basic' human rights) and those grounded by what they do for the wider community independently of their benefits to the right-holder (e.g. most property rights and other useful created systems of rights).
 I start from a new account of the nature of rights as formally bringing together duty-bearer and right-holder first-personally.
 Joseph Bowen has organised a symposium on this draft on 23 October: http://joseph-bowen.weebly.com/symposium-on-human-rights-ownership-and-the-individual.html

 Research Postgraduate Supervision: I am currently supervising PhDs on the nature of rights, on human rights and global poverty, and on trust and audit.
 I have supervised PhD theses on the nature of 'positive' or socio-economic rights, on well-being as a ground for justice, on the justice of market transactions, on the defensibility of democracy, on the responsibility of collective agents, on causation in morality and law, and on civil disobedience.
 I enjoy postgraduate supervision and my students have a strong record on the job market, and a strong record attracting AHRC and other awards.
 See http://www.st-andrews.ac.uk/~sasp/ for full details of the St Andrews - Stirling joint graduate programme.

-Professional Activities: In addition to reviewing for journals, I am a member of the management committee of The Philosophical Quarterly and a member of the executive committee of the Aristotelian Society.
+Professional Activities: In addition to reviewing for journals, I am a member of the management committee of The Philosophical Quarterly.
+From 2015-17 I was a member of the executive committee of the Aristotelian Society.
 From 2007-14, I was a member of the AHRC peer review college.
-I am external examiner for part of the undergraduate philosophy degree in Cambridge, and have held similar roles at Glasgow and (for philosophical parts of the law degree) King's College London.
+I am external examiner for Part IB of the undergraduate philosophy degree in Cambridge, and have held similar roles at Glasgow and (for philosophical parts of the law degree) King's College London.